This article is not about building a

 For our instance, we are using the following settings.

-We won't be using any monitoring, for now, so leave that to no.
+We won't be using any monitoring, so leave that to no.

-We also won't be using Tags, so click to the end and push
+We also won't use Tags, so click to the end and push

 You can use my Starter project from GitHub.